rwirdemann/markdownsift/README.md

 ## Overview

 `markdownsift` scans markdown files in a directory and extracts content blocks that are associated with hashtags (like `#work`, `#personal`, `#urgent`).
-Each content block is now stored with its content and the date it was processed, making it easy to track when information was collected.
+Each content block is now stored with its content and the date parsed from the filename, making it easy to track when information was originally created.

 ## Features

 - **Hashtag-based content extraction**: Finds and groups content by hashtags
-- **Timestamped blocks**: Each content block includes the date/time it was processed
+- **Timestamped blocks**: Each content block includes the date parsed from the filename (YYYY-MM-DD format)
 - **Two block types supported**:
   - **Regular blocks**: Content following a hashtag until an empty line
   - **Headed blocks**: Markdown sections starting with headings (`# ## ### ####`) that contain hashtags
 - **Command-line interface**: Easy-to-use CLI for processing markdown files
 - **Tag filtering**: Process only specific hashtags you're interested in
-- **File pattern matching**: Automatically processes files matching `YYYY-MM-DD.md` format
+- **File pattern matching**: Automatically processes files matching `YYYY-MM-DD.md` format and uses the date from filename

 ## Installation